sunaku/md2man/man/man5/md2man.5.markdown

 #### Tagged paragraphs

-Paragraphs whose first line is indented by less than two additional spaces and whose subsequent lines are uniformly indented by exactly two additional spaces are considered to be "tagged paragraphs".
-For example:
+Paragraphs whose first line is indented by less than two additional spaces and whose subsequent lines are all uniformly indented by exactly two additional spaces are considered "tagged paragraphs", analogous to `.TP` in roff(7):

     This is a
       tagged